PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-04 19:20:16
+Last updated: 2024-04-04 19:20:48
-Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo
+Random Quote: Here's the secret, kids: none of us can vow to be perfect.
+In the end, all we can do is promise to love each other with everything we've got.
+Because love's the best thing we do. - Ted Mosby